steipete/InterposeKit/README.md

 UIKit and AppKit won't go away, and the bugs won't go away either.
 I see this as a rarely-needed instrument to fix system-level issues.
 There are ways to do some of that in Swift, but that's a separate (and much more difficult!) project.

 ### Can I ship this?
 Yes, absolutely.
-The goal for this one prokect is a simple library that doesn't try to be too smart.
+The goal for this one project is a simple library that doesn't try to be too smart.
 I did this in [Aspects](https://github.com/steipete/Aspects) and while I loved this to no end, it's problematic and can cause side-effects with other code that tries to be clever.
 InterposeKit is boring, so you don't have to worry about conditions like "We added New Relic to our app and now [your thing crashes](https://github.com/steipete/Aspects/issues/21)".

 ### It does not do X!
 Pull Requests welcome!
 You might wanna open a draft before to lay out what you plan, I want to keep the feature-set minimal so it stays simple and no-magic.